What is Cognitive Labelling?

 Reframe Your Thoughts:

-Instead of saying “stressful day,” challenge yourself to see some good in it.
+Instead of saying “extremely stressful day,” challenge yourself to see some good in it.
 For example, write “productive day.”

 Even if the day was hard, you can focus on something you learned or a small win you achieved.